Niccolò Guicciardini

-Niccolò Guicciardini Corsi Salviati (born 28 May 1957 in Firenze) is an Italian historian of mathematics.
-He is a professor at the University of Milan, and is known for his studies on the works of Isaac Newton.
+Niccolò Guicciardini Corsi Salviati (born 28 May 1957 in Florence) is an Italian historian of mathematics.
+He is a professor at the University of Milan and is known for his studies on the works of Isaac Newton.

 Guicciardini obtained his Ph.D. from Middlesex Polytechnic in 1987 under the supervision of Ivor Grattan-Guinness.

-In 2011 he was awarded the Fernando Gil International Prize for the Philosophy of Science.
+In 2011, he was awarded the Fernando Gil International Prize for the Philosophy of Science.